 The quality of an educational organization's facilities has a major impact on attracting and keeping students.
 But how do the many people who depend on your facilities define quality?
-How do your facilities meet their expectations?
-And how do they measure up against other campuses?
+How do your facilities meet their

 APPA's Facilities Management Evaluation Program (FMEP) helps you turn these questions into a powerful catalyst for improving how you manage your facilities.
 Modeled after the Baldrige National Quality Program Criteria for Performance Excellence, the FMEP criteria provide a framework for continuous improvement.
 This customized evaluation gives you the feedback and actions you need to transform your educational facilities program into one worthy of international recognition for quality.